JohnDevitt/StarWarsApp/README.md

 ## Testing

-_"We'd love to see some testing automation, that would demonstrate the code works correctly and handles anything that might be thrown at it."_
+    We'd love to see some testing automation, that would demonstrate the code works correctly and handles anything that might be thrown at it.

 I've added unit tests to the List and Detail views.
-I tested the components with Jest and react-native-testing-libraray.
+I tested the components with Jest and `react-native-testing-library`.
 I set the coverage threshold to be 100% setup husky so that no one can allow the coverage to drop on commit.

 Testing is an area where a LOT of expansion can happen: